 Small Business Income While It Lasts

 What started as a blog in early 2016 has become something of an online business venture.
-By the time I pay expenses and shareholders, donate half of the profits and pay taxes, I’m left with about 25 cents per dollar of revenue.
+By the time I pay expenses and shareholders, donate a big chunk of the profits and pay taxes, I’m left with about 25 cents per dollar of revenue.

 Nevertheless, 25% of a profitable business is nothing to sneeze at, and we’re about at the point where it’s about enough to support our living expenses… as long as the good times last.